 The IPSG Pharmacokinetics Expert Working Group was formed in 2009 with the aim of addressing a number of questions relating to the potential utility for pharmacokinetics (PK) to monitor and prescribe prophylaxis in people with haemophilia.
 Members of the PK Expert Working Group are collaborating with a number of organisations and other groups, in addition to continuing their own work, in an effort to reduce duplication of effort.

 In 2014, the IPSG Clinical Prophylaxis Expert Working Group was formed by combining 2 previously separate groups, the Prophylaxis in Inhibitor Working Group and the Adolescent/Adult Expert Working Group, both of which originated in 2008.
 This coincided with the launch of a joint initiative focused on the use of long-term prophylaxis in hemophilia patients in whom prophylaxis has traditionally been underutilized.

-Physical Health and Joint Function (Formerly Physical Therapy)
+Musculoskeletal Health (Formerly Physical Therapy)